polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/adding-a-module-to-your-runtime.md

 curl https://getsubstrate.io -sSf | bash -- -s --fast
 ```

 As a part of `getsubstrate` script, we will also install [additional scripts](quickstart/using-the-substrate-node-and-module-setup-scripts.md) which allow you to quickly create a new Substrate node template in your working folder.
-We will call this chain `constract-chain`:
+We will call this chain `contract-chain`:

 ```bash
 cd /my/working/folder/